Alsve/jsLibrary/README.md

 Localization could also be done by altering _TicTacToe.infostr_ which now is currently filled with string in bahasa.

-_TicTacToe.infoid_ should set accordingly to tag with _id='info'_ which will containt information about event in the game.
+_TicTacToe.infoid_ should set accordingly to tag id which will containt information about event in the game.

 [Try it yourself here.](http://jsbin.com/qadetiwazi/1/edit?html,output)